kks32/PhDThesisLyX/README.md

 ### Bibliography style:

-To define document class options like bibliography style (numbered / authoryear) go to Document > Settings > Document classs and enter “numbered” or “authoryear” without quotes in the custom field.
+To define document class options like bibliography style (numbered / authoryear) go to Document > Settings > Document classs and include `numbered` or `authoryear` without quotes in the custom field.

 * `authoryear`: For author-year citation eg., Krishna (2013)